 Backlinks are a good way to help your website rank higher.
 Google sees the content on your site as more valuable when other websites link to your site as a good thing, as the content on your website is deemed more valuable.

-It’s even more beneficial if the website that is linking to your website is already ranking well on Google.
+It’s even more beneficial if the website linking to your website is already ranking well on Google.

-Getting good quality backlinks isn’t easy though, it requires you to generate good content that is deemed worthy of being shared.
+Getting good quality backlinks isn’t easy though, it requires you to generate good content worthy of being shared.
 People will start to naturally share your content if the quality of it is good.

 6. You might have a Google penalty